These are RI’s top 10 baby names of 2023

 There have been some big changes in Rhode Island’s top baby names over the years.

-According to the Social Security Administration, the state’s two baby names a quarter-century ago in 1998 were Emily and Matthew, neither of which is on this year’s list.
+According to the Social Security Administration, the state’s top two baby names a quarter-century ago, in 1998, were Emily and Matthew, neither of which is on this year’s list.
 A half-century ago, in 1973, the top names were Jennifer and Michael.
 And in 1960, the oldest year for which data is available, the top names were Donna and Michael.

 Top girl names of 2023 in RI